Renault 50/60 hp

-The Renault 50/60 hp aircraft engines were a series of air cooled 90° V-8 engines with a bore and stroke of 90 × 120 mm built by the French Renault company in the years from 1908 to about 1911.
+The Renault 50/60 hp aircraft engines were a series of air cooled 90° V8 engines with a bore and stroke of 90 × 120 mm built by the French Renault company in the years from 1908 to about 1911.

 Design and development

-The first precursor of the Renault 50/60 hp engine was an air-cooled V-8 engine of approximately 40–45 hp presented on the Salon de l’Automobile 1907, which has been intended for aircraft and dirigibles and was cooled by two separate fans on both ends of the engine.
+The first precursor of the Renault 50/60 hp engine was an air-cooled V8 engine of approximately 40–45 hp presented on the Salon de l’Automobile 1907, which has been intended for aircraft and dirigibles and was cooled by two separate fans on both ends of the engine.

 In 1908 the air-cooled Renault 50/60 hp evolved from that design, using a single fan and therefore allowing the propeller shaft being geared down and combined with the camshaft on the other end of the engine.